BerawalaY3351/Election_Analysis/README.md

 - Country with highest turnout.

 ## Election Result
-Bulleted list of each election outcomes that is addressed
+List of each election outcomes that is addressed
 ![](Election_Result_snip.png)

 How many Votes were cast in this congreessional election ?